-All employees and students are expected to fully comply with the policies, protocols, and guidelines outlined in this document when coming to campus and prior to entering any campus building.
-Failure to do so may result in corrective action and documentation within an employee file.
-In accordance with all expectations concerning policy compliance, Academic Chairs and Deans are expected to ensure employee/student compliance, Faculty of Record are responsible for Comprehensive Plan Compliance for classroom and curricular activity, direct supervisors are expected to ensure employee compliance in their areas, and employees who oversee contractors or interact with students or visitors, if/when applicable, are expected to ensure their compliance with the guidelines in this document.
+All faculty, staff, and students are expected to fully comply with the policies, protocols, and guidelines outlined in this document when coming to campus and prior to entering any campus building.
+Failure to do so may result in corrective action.
+In accordance with all expectations concerning policy compliance, Academic Chairs and Deans are expected to ensure faculty/employee/student compliance, Faculty of Record are responsible for Comprehensive Plan Compliance for classroom and curricular activity, direct supervisors are expected to ensure employee compliance in their areas, and employees who oversee contractors or interact with students or visitors, if/when applicable, are expected to ensure their compliance with the guidelines in this document.